lmc-eu/matej-client-php/README.md

 ### Request item sorting for single user

 Request item sorting for single user.
-You can combine this sorting command with the most recent interaction and user merge event in one request, to make them taken in account when executing the item sorting.
+You can combine this sorting command with the most recent interaction and user merge event in one request, to make them taken into account when executing the item sorting.

 ```php
 $matej = new Matej('accountId', 'apikey');